 By way of background, when we tested during the first phase of the project, while we had good requirements, we really had not taken the time to develop a good test plan, relying instead on an ad-hoc approach.
 The result was that we did not feel we had covered all the basics.
 We felt that we had duplicated efforts in some areas.
 To improve we decided to capture the acceptance tests during the development of the requirements.

 For the second phase of the project we used a format for the Acceptance Criteria (or Conditions of Satisfaction) which is related to acceptance test or behavior driven development.
 The basic format of the acceptance criteria is described as:

 Given <some initial context>

 Then <ensure some outcomes>

 The work we were doing involved the flow of data between Siebel and JIRA.
-Let’s say we have a user story “As a support engineer I would like see what is happening as people discuss and work a Siebel issue so I can ensure that it’s heading in the right direction”, we would then write the Conditions of Satisfaction as “Given a person is in working in JIRA Agile, when the person adds a comment to the JIRA issue that is linked to a Siebel CR then the related Siebel record notes will by updated with the comment”.
+Let’s say we have a user story “As a support engineer I would like see what is happening as people discuss and work a Siebel issue so I can ensure that it’s heading in the right direction”, we would then write the Acceptance Criteria (or Conditions of Satisfaction) as “Given a person is in working in JIRA Agile, when the person adds a comment to the JIRA issue that is linked to a Siebel CR then the related Siebel record notes will by updated with the comment”.

 Just like the user story format helps us capture and understand not only the feature but who needs it and why this format for the acceptance test helped us capture and understand the acceptance criteria from an end user’s perspective.
 It also helped us understand what it meant to test the capability when that time came around, forming the basis of our test plan.
 It really increased the amount of discussion we had about the requirements, and made things clearer for everyone.